mebmrauf/CSE221-Algorithms/readme.md

 <p>The study of efficient algorithms and effective algorithm design techniques.
 Techniques for analysis of algorithms, Methods for the design of efficient algorithms :Divide and Conquer paradigm, Greedy method, Dynamic programming, Backtracking, Basic search and traversal techniques, Graph algorithms, Elementary parallel algorithms, Algebraic simplification and transformations, Lower bound theory, NP-hard and NP-complete problems.
 Techniques for the design and analysis of efficient algorithms, Emphasising methods useful in practice. sorting; Data structures for sets: Heaps, Hashing; Graph algorithms: Shortest paths, Depth-first search, Network flow, Computational geometry; Integer arithmetic: gcd, primality; polynomial and matrix calculations; amortised analysis; Performance bounds, asymptotic and analysis, worst case and average case behaviour, correctness and complexity.
 Particular classes of algorithms such as sorting and searching are studied in detail.</p>

+# Course Objectives

+a.
+Introduce students to time and space complexity of algorithms.

+b.
+Teach students different sorting and searching methods and make them understand which is effective to use.

+c.
+Make them familiar with different problem solving paradigms as described in the course catalog above.

 <h1>To learn more:</h1>